nathanielliganor/Portfolio/README.md

-# Portfolio
+# Nathaniel Liganor
+Welcome!
 My name is Nathaniel and this portfolio is a compilation of all my Data Science and Data Analysis projects in my professional journey.

 * Email: [nliganor@umich.edu](nliganor@umich.edu)
 * LinkedIn: [www.linkedin.com/in/nliganor](www.linkedin.com/in/nliganor)